CodeShellDev/goplater/.github/templates/README.template.md

 ## Getting Started

-Download the `latest` binaries from the Release Page.
+Download the latest binary from the Release page.
 Make it executable with `chmod +x goplater` and run it for the first time.

 Use the `goplater template` command to template files: